 You can find it here — Free shipping!

-It is a bit pricey, but it only took about a week to arrive.
+It is a bit pricey [UPDATE, August 2022: It is now something like 1/3 of the price it used to be!], but it only took about a week to arrive.
 The feathers do not ‘fall off’ (for Casey anyway), but!
 After one application, her paws are much softer and the keratin has either softened or disappeared from many areas.
 Most importantly, walking seems less painful for her.

-I’ve applied it a second time today and she didn’t even want to lick it off.
+I applied it a second time and she didn’t even want to lick it off.
 She actually looked to enjoy the paw massage as I rubbed it into all her feathery nooks and crannies.